Ashish-Devadiga/Design-Animated-Website/README.md

 Designed to adapt seamlessly to all screen sizes, ensuring a great user experience on any device.

 Smooth Scrolling
-Implemented with Locomotive.js, providing buttery-smooth scrolling and enhanced navigation.
+Powered by Locomotive.js, providing buttery-smooth scrolling and enhancing navigation.

 Dynamic Animations
-GSAP powers visually appealing animations, making interactions lively and engaging.
+Created using GSAP to deliver visually appealing and interactive effects.

 Modern Design
-A clean, user-friendly layout with a professional aesthetic that captivates visitors.
+Features a clean, user-friendly layout with a professional and captivating aesthetic.

 🛠️ Technologies Used
 Technology	Purpose
 HTML5	Structuring the content of the website.
 CSS3	Styling the layout with Flexbox and Grid.
 JavaScript	Adding interactivity and functionality.
-GSAP	Creating advanced animations.
+GSAP	Creating seamless and advanced animations.
-Locomotive.js	Smooth scrolling and scroll-based effects.
+Locomotive.js	Implementing smooth scrolling and effects.
-GitHub Pages	Hosting the website online.
+GitHub Pages	Hosting the project online.
 🖥️ Installation
-Follow these steps to run the project locally:
+To run the project locally, follow these steps:

 Clone the repository
 Open your terminal and run: